jucian0/posts/building-forms-in-reactjs-2.md

 }
 ```

-So, a debounce function is a function that returns another function, and that returned function runs the function that we pass as an argument into debounce function after a certain time that we should pass as an argument into debounce function.
+So, a debounce function is a function that returns another function, and that returned function runs the function that we pass as an argument into debounce function.

 ```javascript
 const callbackFunction = () => {}; // it will be executed into returned function